Thirteen Tales from Urban Bohemia

-Thirteen Tales from Urban Bohemia is the third album by American rock band The Dandy Warhols, released in June 12, 2000, through record label Capitol.
+Thirteen Tales from Urban Bohemia is the third album by American rock band The Dandy Warhols, released on June 12, 2000, through record label Capitol.

 It is considered their breakthrough album, largely owing to the song "Bohemian Like You" being featured in a notable Vodafone advertisement.
 Four singles were released from the album: "Get Off", "Bohemian Like You", "Godless" and "Horse Pills" (the last in Australia only).

 This is the band's first album to feature their new drummer Brent DeBoer, Taylor-Taylor's cousin, who joined the band following the departure of their original drummer Eric Hedford, during the tour of their previous studio album.

 Background and recording

 Recording of the album commenced in December 1998 and concluded in March 1999.
 On the making of the album, frontman Courtney Taylor-Taylor said that "we felt like we needed to make the last classic rock album.
 A record that would be, sonically, shaped somewhere in-between All Things Must Pass and Workingman's Dead."